Can GitHub Issues Help in App Review Classifications?: Proposed Approach

-First, in preparing the auxiliary dataset, we ignore unrelated labels to our review intentions (Section \ref{sec:filter_label}) and then identify and extract the target information from selected issues (Section \ref{sec:extract_info}).
+First, in preparing the auxiliary dataset, we ignore unrelated labels to our review intentions (\secref{filter_label}) and then identify and extract the target information from selected issues (\secref{extract_info}).
 As explained, more than two-thirds of the collected issues, which are irrelevant to our intentions or do not provide sufficient information, are eliminated in these steps.
-The presence of many repositories with few labeled issues that ultimately provide little helpful information can reduce the performance of finding similar apps (Section \ref{sec:find_similars}).
-Second, Fig. \ref{fig:two_box_plots} shows the distribution of the number of contributors and stars for repositories with at least one labeled issue.
+The presence of many repositories with few labeled issues that ultimately provide little helpful information can reduce the performance of finding similar apps (\secref{find_similars}).
+Second, \figref{two_box_plots} shows the distribution of the number of contributors and stars for repositories with at least one labeled issue.
 HLI (High-Labeled Issue) and LLI (Low-Labeled Issue) denote repositories with a minimum and a maximum of 30 labeled issues, respectively.
 As can be seen, more developers are involved in HLI repositories, which causes more monitoring.
 Also, developers have given HLI repositories more stars.
-Considering stars as a measure of repository popularity, following Borges et al. \cite{Borges}, we can conclude that HLI repositories have garnered more interest from developers.
+Considering stars as a measure of repository popularity, following Borges et al.~\cite{Borges}, we can conclude that HLI repositories have garnered more interest from developers.
 Therefore, data provided by HLI repositories with more monitoring and popularity can be more reliable.

 On the other hand, a developer may choose the incorrect label for an issue due to inexperience or human mistake.
 The presence of at least two contributors makes it possible for assigned labels by one developer to be reviewed by another.
 This possibility of double-checking can reduce the mistakes in labelling.
 We choose repositories with at least two contributors to create a more accurate auxiliary dataset.
 Therefore, we select repositories that (1) contain more than 30 labeled issues and (2) have at least two contributors.